JohnMei-04/world-bank-opec-data-pipeline/README.md

 ```
 4. Start your MySQL server
 ### Running the Pipeline
-1. Run `sql/01_create_db.sql` in MySQL Workbench — only needed once
+1. Run `sql/01_create_db.sql` in MySQL Workbench (only needed once)
 2. Run `scraper.py` in PyCharm or your terminal
 3. Run `sql/02_create_view.sql` in MySQL Workbench
 4. Run `sql/03_verify.sql` to confirm everything loaded correctly
 5. Open Power BI, connect to `opec_macro_db`, and load `v_opec_analysis_ready`

 ### Refreshing Data
-To pull the latest data from the World Bank API simply rerun `scraper.py`.
+To pull the latest data from the World Bank API, rerun `scraper.py`.
 The pipeline automatically truncates the staging table and reloads it with
 fresh data.
 The view and Power BI dashboard update instantly on refresh.